-Echo Spirits is a new craft distillery in Columbus, Ohio.
-In talking with the founders — Joe and Nikhil — we saw that they knew where they wanted to go.
+Echo Spirits is a craft distillery in Columbus, Ohio.
+When we talked to the founders, Joe and Nikhil, we saw that they knew where they wanted to go.
 They had a vision and a philosophy that made them different.
 But their biggest challenge was putting their finger on exactly how to articulate that vision in a way that was distinct.
 So, we started there.
-And over the course of two years, we’ve helped steer the Echo Spirits brand as they’ve grown the business from an idea to a reality.
+And over the course of five years, we’ve helped steer the Echo brand as they’ve grown the business from an idea to a reality.
 Throughout it all, Echo has gained the ability to define who they are and where they’re going.

 First, we checked our assumptions at the door.
-Then we started by researching competitors and best practices among craft distilling.
-We found gaps in the market — both visually and verbally.
+Then we started by researching competitors and best practices in craft distilling.
+We found opportunities for Echo to own a unique position.
 Competitors and peers focused on the spirits first (not an unreasonable approach).
 But no one was talking about the personalities behind the spirits.
 And more importantly, no one was talking about why they were making spirits.

-We also found that ideas like “hard work,” “timeless traditions,” and “hand-crafted” permeates the craft distilling market.
-These things should be givens, and they wouldn’t make Echo stand out on their own.
+We also found that ideas like “hard work,” “timeless traditions,” and “hand-crafted” permeate the craft distilling market.
+These things should be givens.
+They wouldn’t make Echo stand out on their own.

-Talking about the brand (the why) first set the stage for authentic identity work.
-The idea of “Know Your Distiller” sums up their purpose and forms the creative platform for entire identity system.
+The idea of “Know Your Distiller” sums up their purpose and forms the creative platform for the entire identity system.
 We wrote a brand strategy document that detailed what they need to say, who they’re talking to, and what tone they should take.
-This gave us all a map for how to talk about why, how, and what Echo does.
+This gave us all a road map to be consistent when we talk about why, how, and what Echo does.

 People pay attention to distinctive brands (they’re willing to pay more for them, too).
 And at its core, a brand identity is designed to do that: identify.
 For a consumer startup like Echo, that means two main components: a logo and a visual system.
-For a new company like Echo, the logo becomes an important part of building brand recognition.
 So that’s where we began.
 We explored logo concepts that tied directly back to Echo’s brand story.
 We also created a peek at how the logos might extend to a larger design language.

 The final logo takes inspiration from historical shop window typography, tying back to their purpose of getting back to a more connected community.
 The dotted line represents connection between Echo and its customers.
 And it expands and shifts to create a dynamic system that becomes more than a static logo.

 We built a color palette around the connection between old and new.
 The copper of a brand new still and the sea green of weathered copper patina are the core colors.
 The design system uses the typeface Interstate for its main typography.
 Used in U.S. highway system signs, Interstate creates an everyday familiarity.
 And finally, we tested all these elements in sample executions to make sure the system works.